EstephaniaCalvoC/AirBnB_clone_v3/README.md

 * `def save(self)` - serializes __objects to the JSON file (path: __file_path)
 * ` def reload(self)` -  deserializes the JSON file to __objects

+## /api
+* in this folder we create an api to consume and create each corresponding model.

 #### `/tests` directory contains all unit test cases for this project:
 [/test_models/test_base_model.py](/tests/test_models/test_base_model.py) - Contains the TestBaseModel and TestBaseModelDocs classes
 TestBaseModelDocs class: